OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Decompiling and Analyzing Java Code

 Unless some mean anti-decompilation tricks have been applied, Java bytecode can be converted back into source code without issues using free tools.
 We'll be using UnCrackable Level 1 [16] in the following examples, so download it if you haven't already.
-First, let's install the app on a device or emulator so find out what we're supposed to be doing.
+First, let's install the app on a device or emulator and run it to see what the crackme is about.

 ```
 $ wget https://github.com/OWASP/owasp-mstg/raw/master/OMTG-Files/02_Crackmes/01_Android/Level_01/UnCrackable-Level1.apk